aws-samples/scp-management-reference-architecture/README.md

 ├── terraform.tfvars         # <-- pass values to variables before execution through this file
 ├── service_control_policies # <-- a directory with sub-directories specific to the OUs to which SCPs are directly attached
-    ├── Root                      # <-- all SCP policies to be attached directly to Root ├── InfrastructureOU          # <-- all SCP policies to be attached directly to Production_Infrastructure OU ├── MultiOUs                  # <-- all SCP policies to be attached directly to the list of multiple OUs.
+    ├── Root                      # <-- all SCP policies to be attached directly to Root ├── InfrastructureOU          # <-- all SCP policies to be attached directly to Infrastructure OU ├── MultiOUs                  # <-- all SCP policies to be attached directly to the list of multiple OUs.
                                   #     To check the list, refer to .tfvars files in terraform directory.
                                   #     Look for variables whose name is similar to the last keyword of the SCP policy